ManageIQ-Exchange/manageiq-exchange/docs/README.md

-# Docs - ManageIQ-Galaxy 0.1.x
+# Docs - ManageIQ-Exchange 0.1.x

-This is the documentation of manageIQ-Galaxy, it's focused on the **0.1.x version.**
+This is the documentation of manageIQ-Exchange, it's focused on the **0.1.x version.**

 -----